luanvothanh12/Repcode/README.md

 ## Features

-* Organize problems into collections.
+* Organize problems & add your own notes, solutions, etc.
-* Review problems with a SuperMemo-based spatial repetition algorithm.
+* Review problems with a SuperMemo-based spatial repetition algorithm (same as Anki)
-* Get AI-powered feedback on your solutions.
+* Get AI-powered feedback on your solutions
-* View detailed stats about your problems, to target your weaknesses
+* View detailed stats about your problems/DS and Algos, to target your weaknesses

 ## Tech Stack